caiorss/Functional-Programming/README.md

 * [Papers in this Repository](papers/README.md)

+The code snippets with the '>' symbol were run in the interactive Haskell Shell (GHCi) and the lines below without the '>' symbol are the output.

 **OCaml Summary**

 * [OCaml](ocaml/README.md)

-**Notes**

-The code snippets with the '>' symbol were run in the interactive Haskell Shell (GHCi) and the lines below without the '>' symbol are the output.